0xBroom/my-t3-app/README.md

 Contributions to T3 Twitter Clone are welcome!
 If you have any bug fixes, enhancements, or new features to propose, please submit a pull request.
 Ensure that your code adheres to the existing coding style and that all tests pass successfully.

 ## License
 This project is licensed under the MIT License.
-You can find more details in the LICENSE file.

 ## Acknowledgements
 T3 Twitter Clone is inspired by the functionality and design of Twitter.
 Thanks to the developers and contributors of the technologies and libraries used in this project.